-The following natural resource objectives and policy recommendations will support the above goals and will guide natural resource decisions in the Town of Argyle over the next 20 years.
+The following natural resource objectives and policy recommendations will support the above goals and will guide natural resource decisions in the Town of Shullsburg over the next 20 years.

-1. Encourage the preservation of scenic, historic, and scientific areas for the benefit of present and future generations.
+- 1. Encourage the preservation of scenic, historic, and scientific areas for the benefit of present and future generations. - 2.
+Encourage the education of local residents about the importance of natural resources. - 3.

-- 2. Advocate partnerships with local clubs and organizations in order to protect important natural areas held in common interest. - 3.
 Encourage the suppression and limitation of noxious weeds. - 4.
+Protect major drainage corridors from development in order to aid in stormwater runoff and prevent flooding. - 5.
 Utilize county, state, and federal programs or grants to conserve, maintain, and protect natural resources, where and when appropriate.